junjypark/CLEAN/README.md

 R package to apply **CLEAN**, **CLEAN-R**, and **CLEAN-V** to neuroimaging data.

 CLEAN/CLEAN-R/CLEANV supports fast and powerful group-level clusterwise inference for neuroimaging data registered in the cortical surface.
 The current implementation is computationally efficient.
 Using a laptop without parallel computing, it takes only a few minutes (mostly less than 10 minutes) to analyze 50 subjects' imaging data across 10,000 vertices.
-The current version also supports parallel computing using the `doParallel` R package.
+Note that the package also supports parallel computing.

 Please visit [R](https://github.com/mandymejia/ciftiTools), [Python](https://github.com/edickie/ciftify), or [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/) for processing cortical surface data.
 This package is written in R and works well with the [ciftiTools](https://github.com/mandymejia/ciftiTools) or [freesurferformats](https://cran.r-project.org/web/packages/freesurferformats/index.html) R package.